MTstateIntroStats/IntroStatActivitiesHybrid/_book/02-A02-sampling.md

 \newpage

-5. How does the plot generated in question 3 compare to the plot generated in question 4 from Activity 2A?
+5. How does the plot generated in question 3 compare to the plot generated in the out-of-class activity?

 \rgi Which features are similar?
 \vspace{0.4in}